-- Tactics & hacks: Some of the most common growth marketing tactics and hacks used by startups and leading brands.
+- Tactics: Common growth marketing tactics used by startups & brands.

-- Growth marketing essentials: Key strategies every business should know about.
+- Growth marketing essentials: Key strategies to apply growth marketing.

 These should tell you all the insight and inspiration you need to step up your growth marketing game and apply similar strategies to your own ventures.